icfpcontest2014/icfpcontest2014.github.io/spec-extra.markdown

  * once with the ghosts running your opponent's ghost AI code and Lambda-Man running your Lambda-Man AI code.

 Each encounter in a match will use the same map supplied by the judges.

 The Lambda-Man who scores the highest in a match wins against the other.
+Note that whether Lambda-Man completes the level or not does not matter, only the score is important.

 The full round runs for the full 72 hours of the competition, so submissions must be in before [12:00 UTC 28/07/2014](http://www.timeanddate.com/countdown/generic?p0=1440&iso=20140728T12&msg=ICFP%20Programming%20Contest%202014%20Full%20Round).